 A few seconds is all it takes

-Turbulence can only last for a few seconds, but the damage that it can cause may well last for years afterwards or change your life completely.
+Turbulence can only last for a few seconds, but the damage that it can cause may well last for years afterward or change your life completely.

 If you start to search for recorded incidents of turbulence and the effect this event had on some of the occupants of the plane, it does not take you too long to find some horrendous stories of injuries caused as a result of this natural disturbance in the skies.